The-Tech-Tentacles/CampusHub/Docs/CampusHub_Draft.md

 - Enrolled Classes:
   - Notices - created by course teacher for specific course
   - Materials - Shared by teacher
-  - Assignments - created by teacher and AI generated quiz after each section to unlock next section.
+  - Assignments - created by teacher and AI generated quiz random for each student after each section to unlock next section.
   - Discussions - Chatting group for that course.
-  - Class Schedule - Time table of that course
   - Attendance - for that course lectures and labs

 ## Chat Page